abhisheksuran/PodMonitor/README.md

   password: pass

 ```
+Note: target_pods is optional and if not defined will monitor all the pods in target_namespacess
-Note: The username and password fields are optional and depend on your SMTP server's configuration.
+The username and password fields are optional and depend on your SMTP server's configuration.

 #### Without credentials